groonga/groonga/doc/source/reference/executables/groonga.rst

 ^^^^^^^^^^^

 In daemon mode, ``groonga`` executable file runs as a daemon.
 Daemon is similar to server but it runs in the background.
-See :ref:`_groonga-executable-file-daemon-mode` about server.
+See :ref:`_groonga-executable-file-server-mode` about server.

 Here is the syntax to run Groonga daemon with temporary database::